theappleboom/theappleboom.github.io/about.markdown

 permalink: /about/
 ---

-I'm Appel Boom (sometimes spelled Apple Boom, it's complicated).
+I'm Apple Boom.
 I'm doing soulcal things.
 Things might be a bit bland and screwy as I get this up and running with Jekyll.
 Right now I just want to get my thoughts and info out there.

 You can find the source code for Minima at GitHub: